ericrallen/jq-def-text/README.md

 change log
 ==========

  - 2012-08-08 - Plug-in updated.
+Added callback function capability to blur event.

+ - 2012-08-08 - (v1.2) Plug-in updated.
 Added ability to toggle placeholder support and to check for placeholder support via Modernizr.

  - 2012-08-08 - Plug-in updated.
 Added support for HTML5 placeholder text so that developers can specify the text and it will work with the placeholder attribute in supporting browsers, but fall back to the value attribute in other browsers.
 Also added support for several HTML5 input types (phone,email,url,search).
 Placeholder text does not currently support the def_class functionality.